kaushalbakraniya/kaushalbakraniya.github.io/README.md

-✍️ Updating this page on 11th May 2025, it's around midnight.
-Not really a frontend guy, but gave it a try using basic HTML and Bootstrap, just quickly putting things together (content is almost the same as my GitHub README).
+✍️ Updating this page on 29th Sept.
+2025, Not really a frontend guy, but gave it a try using basic React and Bootstrap, just quickly putting things together (content is almost the same as my GitHub README).
 Will try to improve it someday.